Mackinaw boat

-The Mackinaw boat is a loose, non-standardized term for a light, open sailboat used in the interior of North America during the fur trading era.
+The Mackinaw boat is a loose, non-standardized term for a light, open sailboat or rowboat used in the interior of North America during the fur trading era.
 Within this term two different Mackinaw boats evolved: one for use on the upper Great Lakes, and the other for use on the upper Missouri River and its principal tributaries.

 Ancestors

 The common origin of all Mackinaw boats was the Native American canoe.
 With its lightness, speed, cargo capacity, and double-ended flexibility, the canoe delighted fur traders of European origin.
 However, the Indian canoe design was not stable with a mast and sail.
 By contrast the Mackinaw boat, or generically "fish boat," held its own with superior sailing qualities in the more open water of the Great Lakes.
 It could be used, being used for long line, bottom net, and pond-net fishing operations.

 Development

 The addition of a retractable centerboard made it possible to raise a small mast and sail over a canoe-shaped hull.
 This breakthrough probably took place some time in the late 17th century or early 18th century at the Straits of Mackinac, hence the name, Mackinaw boat.

 With the help of a sail and a favorable wind, a Mackinaw boat could cover an equivalent distance with much greater ease than by rowing with paddles.
 The Mackinaw boat quickly became a favorite on the upper Great Lakes.
 By the time of the dominance of the American Fur Company in 1815-1836, the Mackinaw boat was almost the commodity vessel in this region.
 The bateau was another common freight vessel design of the era, similar to the Mackinaw.

 The fur company's men so liked the Mackinaw boat that when asked to build, paddle, and pole light cargo boats up the Missouri River to the company's new trading region in Dakota Territory and Montana Territory, they called the boats mackinaws, even though it was comparatively difficult to move a boat up the Missouri River by sail power.
 The Missouri River mackinaw may have borne some similarities to the river pirogue developed by French colonists in Louisiana Territory and adapted by the Americans as early as the time of Lewis and Clark.

 Mackinaws were seen on the Missouri River as far west as Fort Benton, Montana, the head of navigation.